broimp/lrthw_exercises/Chapter_0/Readme.md

 ```
 And got a clean report.

-Adding a local .rubocop.yml and running guard locally is a temporary fix.
-Normally
+Added a local .rubocop.yml and ran guard locally as a temporary fix.
+Subsequently
-guard will trap errors in files in subdirectories to the directory it initiates in.
-This situation gets resolved once the new subdirectory for Chapter_0 gets merged.

-Seems like this problem will re-occur with each new chapter in the LRTHW series
-since prior to each merger, guard at the master directory level will never see the
-next Chapter directories.

-Rather than having to keep accomodating this problem, perhaps we could do the
-homeworks in this series in the main directory until they're all done, then
-sort them out into Chapter subdirectories later?
+removed it and the guard file (git rm <file>) after the intro got merged to master,
+making rubocop available to the rest of the chapter branches pulled from master.
+Adjusted commit that had not yet been merged with a (git commit --amend) and a
+(git push -f) on this topic branch.